sachieko/lo5r-app/README.md

     3. Detailed information is included (School information is a to do at a later date)
     4. Allow users to quickly navigate between questions ✅
   * Site has rule pages ✅
-    1. Rules can be viewed in a list (sort by type?)
+    1. Rules can be viewed in a list
-    2. Clicking a rule allows users to view it without hiding list
+    2. Clicking a rule allows users to view it without hiding lis
   * Convert app to Typescript (Front end only) ✅
   * Site can search for resources using the search bar
     1. API returns the correct resources based on the search ✅
     2. The site displays them appropriately in a dropdown view ✅
-    3. Ensure consistency with mobile views
+    3. Ensure consistency with mobile views ✅
     4. Can find: rules ✅, lore ✅, techniques ✅, keywords (such as opportunities)
   * Site has basic lore pages to explain concepts integral to L5R ✅
     1. Explain bushido ✅, small snippets for clans, Japanese terms
     2. Explain currency (koku) ✅
   * Site has technique pages where techniques are sorted by type
     1. Techniques can be quickly filtered by type
     2. Can be searched for in a box, and clicking one allows you to view the details for the technique.
   * Site has opportunities page where opportunities are displayed in a table ✅
-    1. Allow users to filter results in the table by ring, category, etc.
+    1. Allow users to filter results in the table by ring, category, etc. ✅
     2. Allow users to view techniques related to opportunities on this page by clicking it in the table.
 * Advanced features
   * Keywords can be mapped to their RESTful route for quick navigation ✅
     1. Improve the mapping for certain words.
 This will be reviewed once the site is functional.
 API could create this possibly instead of the hacky solution I use now.